sylvernbrown/azure-dns-1/README.md

 <br />

 <p>
-27) While the changes have been enabled, they would take 90 minutes to apply in the domain controller automatically.
-To manually enable to configurations, login to the domain controller (dc-1) as an admin. <br />
+27) Now, navigate to PowerShell in dc-1, ping "search" and "www.google.com" should map to that request, also it will return google's public IP address. <br />
   <br />
 <img src="https://i.imgur.com/XpckAdJ.png" height="80%" width="100%" alt="Disk Sanitization Steps"/> <br />